How Do I apply for Financial Aid?

 No. Students must be enrolled in a degree seeking program to receive financial aid.
 Please review the list of Non-Eligible Programs.

 Can I use financial aid for courses not required in my Program of Study?

 No. Courses not required for completion of your degree, with the exception of pre-curriculum courses, cannot be considered when determining your eligibility for financial aid.
-Upon review of your schedule prior to disbursement of financial aid, if you are registered for courses not required in your Program of Study, your aid will be adjusted.
-If aid is disbursed prior to review and later determined that courses are not in your Program of Study, it will be adjusted retroactively and you will be billed for the overpayment.
-Therefore, it is imperative that you review the requirements of your Program of Study.
+It is imperative that you review the requirements of your program of study.

 Do I need to be a full-time (12 credit hours) student to receive financial aid?

-Can a student receive the federal aid at CVCC and another school in the same semester?
+Can a student receive federal aid at CVCC and another school in the same semester?

 No, a student may only receive federal aid at one institution in the same semester.